irbull/toro/src/content/blog/2025/j2v8-build-updates/j2v8-build-updates.md

 - Gradle 3.5 (2016)
 - Android NDK r18 (2018)
 - A Debian Jessie build image (2015!)
-- Old V8 APIs, missing symbols, and increasingly brittle cross-platform builds
+- Old V8 APIs and brittle cross-compilation logic
-- Lack of support for modern hardware (Apple Silicon, arm64-v8a, macOS aarch64, etc.)
+- Missing support for Apple Silicon, macOS ARM, and Android arm64-v8a
+- And most importantly: **Android’s transition to 16KB page sizes meant older native builds would no longer load**

+If you tried running the previous J2V8 binaries on a 2025 Android device?
+They simply failed with `dlopen` errors because the ELF sections were built assuming 4K pages.

 After years of minor patches, it was time to modernize the stack.